power. water. remediation.

 5 • current interest

 GEN365 evaluates multiple infrastructure approaches.
-One area currently receiving significant attention involves what we refer to as Eon-class platforms that we, along with many others, believe have the potential to redefine how critical infrastructure is deployed and operated.
+One area currently receiving significant attention involves what we refer to as Eon-class platforms that have the potential to redefine how critical infrastructure is deployed and operated.

 These highly integrated systems can combine functions that have traditionally required separate facilities, fuel sources, and operational teams.
 Depending upon project requirements, an Eon-class deployment may integrate power generation, water purification, desalination, and waste remediation within a single modular infrastructure.